kgruiz/pdfpages-zsh/README.md

 # pdfpages-zsh

-**`pdfpages-zsh` provides an efficient, user-friendly command-line tool for counting the number of pages in PDF files, either individually or recursively in directories.**

-With `pdfpages-zsh`, you can quickly calculate page counts for PDF files, whether they're located in a single directory or spread across multiple directories.
-It streamlines the process with color-coded output and clear error handling.
+`pdfpages-zsh` provides an efficient, user-friendly command-line tool for counting the number of pages in PDF files, either individually or recursively in directories.
+It allows you to quickly calculate page counts for PDF files located in a single directory or spread across multiple directories, streamlining the process with color-coded output and clear error handling.

 ## Key Features